 When underprivileged students face difficulties or danger in their homes or personal lives, they are far less likely to perform well in the classroom.
 Social workers’ responsibilities when working with school children that live in tenuous or unstable circumstances can extend past academic support and include monitoring their safety, the provision of their basic needs, and wellbeing of their caretakers.
 Social workers that are based in schools or academic settings often tend to have needs that extend beyond the classroom.
 They can help provide comprehensive support for school-aged children to give them the best chance of graduating and having success later in life.

 The History of Social Work and Its Purpose

 The development of the social worker, and of social work in its current form in the United States, can help inform how social work fits into public education and complements the academic endeavors of the educational system.
 Social work’s origin was brought about by the unintended side effects of industrialization that resulted in high levels of unemployment, abandoned children, poverty, and chronic physical and mental illnesses.

-By the late 1800’s and early 1900’s, organized charitable bodies were beginning to oversee social welfare projects and the occupation we know as social work came into existence.
+By the late 1800s and early 1900s, organized charitable bodies were beginning to oversee social welfare projects, and the occupation we know as social work came into existence.
 Along with hospitals and settlement houses, public schools were one of the primary arenas in which social workers served.
-From the very beginning, children’s welfare and development has been a primary concern for the social work field.
+From the very beginning, children’s welfare and development have been a primary concern for the social work field.